 Lara Philipps works at the School of Nursing, and this past October rode 25 miles for Velocity.

-Doug Rozen, one of our most inspiring riders, rode Velocity this fall while battling cancer.
+Doug Rozen, one of our most inspiring Riders, rode Velocity last fall while battling cancer.

-This summer, Doug went in for a colonoscopy because of the hours he’s spent on his bike – but it turns out that his bike saddle might have saved his life.
-Now he’s in the midst of his chemo treatments and he feels lucky that his body is responding well.
+Last summer, Doug went in for a colonoscopy because of the hours he’s spent on his bike – but it turns out that his bike saddle might have saved his life.
 The growth of cancer in younger adults is rising and Doug is using his influence and passion to raise awareness and raise dollars.

 “I want people to see that you can have cancer and still ride these long distances”.